external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Install a tree guard when your tree is dormant or nearing dormancy (when the leaves have fallen and other vegetation has died back).
 All tree guards, regardless of material, should extend all the way to the ground, preferably at least one inch below the ground surface.

-A very small tree in a grassy area with a white spiral tube wrapped around its trunk and more larger trees in the background
+A small tree in a grassy area with a white spiral vinyl tube wrapped around its trunk.
+Larger trees are in the background.

 Use spiral vinyl tree guards to protect trees with less than five years of growth